Najib ad-Dawlah: Successor

 After his death he was succeeded by his son Zabita Khan.
-His cemetery is still in present day, Najibabad, where the Patthargarh Fort still exists.
+Zabita Khan's step-brother, Kallu Khan was born from the daughter of Dundi Khan and Najib Khan.
+His cemetery is still in present-day Najibabad, where the Pathargarh Fort still exists.

-Destruction of his tomb by the Marathas
+Desecration of his tomb

-His son Zabita Khan was defeated by the Marathas, led by Mahadji Sindhia (Shinde) in 1772 and the fort of Pathargarh was completely looted of horses, elephants, guns and other valuable things by the Marathas.
-This was done to avenge the deaths of Maratha warriors who fell in the battle of Delhi and Panipat, Marathas also destroyed the grave of Najib and scattered his bones.
+His son Zabita Khan was defeated by a Mughal-Maratha force, led by Mahadji Sindhia (Shinde) ordered by Emperor Shah Alam II in 1772 and the fort of Pathargarh was completely looted of horses, elephants, guns and other valuable things by the Marathas.
+This was done to avenge the deaths of Maratha warriors who fell in the Battle of Delhi and Panipat.
+Marathas also destroyed the grave of Najib and scattered his bones.

 A few years later, in the subsequent Rohilla War, the Rohillas were attacked by Awadh with help from British East India Company forces.
-When Hafiz Rahmat Khan was killed, in April 1774, they were defeated, and Rohilkhand was plundered; and later, the Rohilla power east of the Ganges was ended, and the final treaty by which the territory was incorporated in Awadh was concluded at Lal Dhang.
-The District was ceded to the British by the Nawab of Awadh, Saadat Ali Khan II in 1801.
+When Hafiz Rahmat Khan Barech was killed in battle in April 1774, they were defeated, and Rohilkhand was plundered; and later, the Rohilla power east of the Ganges was ended, and the final treaty by which the territory was incorporated in Awadh was concluded at Lal Dhang.
+The district was ceded to the British by the Nawab of Awadh, Saadat Ali Khan II in 1801.